 Using Our Logo

-Before you use our logo on a new project, poster or promotional item, please ensure you have the approval of UF Health Creative Services or Stacey DeLoye in our Office of Communications.
+Before you use our logo on a new project, poster or promotional item, please ensure you check in with UF Health Creative Services or Stacey DeLoye in our Office of Communications, to ensure you’re following brand guidance.

 High-resolution logos in various formats and colors are available from Stacey DeLoye or UF Health Creative Services.
 Low-resolution copies of our logo should not be grabbed from the website or the internet.